 And, of course there’s the financial worry.
 Beer isn’t cheap.
-You wouldn’t want to fill your tank with it.
+You wouldn’t want to fill up your car with it!

 A ‘tied lease’ refers to a pub generally run by a sole operator.
 These are where you find your real landlords and landladies.
 Generally because they have to be there an awful lot as making a profit from a tied lease is no mean feat.
 The ‘tie’ means that they are obliged to buy all their beers and ciders from a particular company at a set price.
 This price, you won’t be surprised to hear, is considerably higher than they could negotiate in the open market.
 The tenant also pays a rent.